The Slippery Slope (Arrrgghhh! I've Cracked!)

 So why do we do it?

 We’re bored.
-Tired.
-Hungry for something that isn’t lettuce.
+We’re tired.
+We’re hungry for something that isn’t lettuce.

-We want a bloody break from the maths of it all - grams, carbs, calories, units, glycaemic indices.
+We want a break from the math of it all - grams, carbs, calories, units, glycemic indices.
 It’s exhausting.

-But here's the thing: falling off the wagon doesn’t mean you’re doomed forever.
+But here’s the thing: falling off the wagon doesn’t mean you’re doomed forever though.

 It just means you’re human.
 A hungry, fed-up, slightly greasy, beautifully flawed human.